 All you need to do is:

-To help you have a better idea of how a cookie policy should look like, here’s a cookie policy template.
+To help you have a better idea of how it should look, here’s a template.
 Just click the button below to open it 👇

 It’s against your best interests as, legally, cookie policies need to be specific to the cookies and scripts running on YOUR site.